 Objective Hearing Tests

-Objective hearing tests are done for those who cannot reliably respond on their own during a behavioral hearing test.
+Objective hearing tests are performed whenever reliable responses cannot be obtained through behavioral testing due to developmental age or cognitive delays.
 Behavioral testing is typically used with older infants and small children.
-There are two types of common objective hearing tests: Otoacoustic Emissions (OAEs) and Auditory Brainstem Response (ABR).
+There are two types of common objective hearing tests: Otoacoustic emissions (OAEs) and auditory brainstem response (ABR).
 Either of these may have been done in the hospital after your child was born as his or her newborn hearing screen.

-Otoacoustic emissions are sounds recorded from the ear.
+- Otoacoustic emissions are sounds recorded from the ear.
 The tester puts a small probe in the ear and the child hears a series of sounds.
 The test equipment records the response from the ear without the child having to respond.
-An abnormal otoacoustic emissions test indicates either a hearing loss or perhaps fluid in the ear (such as an ear infection).
+An abnormal otoacoustic emissions test could indicate either a hearing loss or perhaps fluid in the ear (such as an ear infection).

+- When OAEs are absent, further investigation is warranted due to variables that can impact the accuracy of testing.
 Auditory brainstem responses record the neural response to sound.
-Sticker electrodes are placed on the child’s head and a sound is played in the ears.
-The audiologist records the brain’s response to this sound and can provide an estimate of the child’s hearing loss
+Recording electrodes are placed on the child’s head and a sound is played in the ears.
+The audiologist records the entry-level brain response to this sound and can provide an estimate of the child’s hearing loss

-It is important to remember that objective hearing tests do not tell audiologists what the child actually hears, but confirms that the pathways needed to understand sound are functioning.
-Once a child is old enough, he or she will be tested using behavioral tests.
+It is important to remember that objective hearing tests do not tell audiologists what the child hears but confirms that the pathways needed to understand sound are functioning.
+Assuming normal development, once a child is old enough, he or she will be tested using behavioral tests.

 Behavioral Hearing Tests

-Once a child is approximately 6 months old, the audiologist will start to introduce behavioral testing.
+Once a child is approximately six months old, the audiologist will start to introduce behavioral testing.
 There are different types of tests based on the age and capabilities of the child.

-Visual Reinforcement Audiometry (VRA) is typically used for children ranging from 6 months to 2 years of age.
-The child is trained to turn toward a reward (puppet, video) when he or she hears a sound.
+- Visual reinforcement audiometry (VRA) is typically used for children ranging from six months to two years of age.
+The child is conditioned to turn toward a reward (puppet, video) when he or she hears a sound.

-Conditioned Play Audiometry (CPA) is used for children between 2 and 5 years of age.
+- Conditioned play audiometry (CPA) is used for children between two and five years of age.
 The child is taught to play a listening game such as putting a block in a bucket when he or she hears a sound.

 Children with suspected hearing loss should be evaluated as soon as possible.
-Audiologists are able to provide reliable information about hearing loss for children of any age.
+Audiologists can provide reliable information about hearing loss for children of any age.

 Role of Audiologists